 Why is this happening?

-This rule has come about because of a complaint by the Competition and Markets Authority (CMA) and Citizens Advice which highlighted how loyal customers can often end up paying significantly more than new subscribers, who are offered discounted pricing to tempt them into signing up.
+This rule has come about because of a complaint by the Competition and Markets Authority (CMA) and Citizens Advice which highlighted how loyal customers could often end up paying significantly more than new subscribers, who are offered discounted pricing to tempt them into signing up.

 This “loyalty penalty” meant many people were paying a lot more for services if they stayed with the same provider for a long time.